CraftomeCJ/learningJournal/June2022/learningJournal20220602.md

 <!-- I will put the Law of Intention and Desire into effect by making a commitment to take the following steps:
   1. I will make a list of all my desires.
 I will carry this list with me whenever I go.
 I will look at it before I go to sleep at night.
 I will look at it when I wake up in the morning.
   2. I will release this list of my desires and surrender it to the womb of creation, trusting that when things don't seem to go my way, there is a reason, and that the cosmic plan has designs for me much grander than even those I have conceived.
   3. I will remind myself to practice present-moment awareness in all my actions.
 I will refuse to allow obstacles to consume and dissipate the quality of the attention in the present moment.
-I will accept the present as it is, and manifest the future through my deepest, most cherished intentions and desires.-->
+I will accept the present as it is, and manifest the future through my deepest, most cherished intentions and desires.
+-->

 **Daily Law:** <br/>
 <!-- JUNE